r57zone/OpenVR-driver-for-DIY/README.md

 Driver for OpenVR / SteamVR, allowing change the rotation of the head with buttons.

 ## Buttons
-NumPad 2 и 8 - turn up and down.<br>
+NumPad 2 & 8 - turn up and down.<br>
-NumPad 4 и 6 - turn left and right.<br>
+NumPad 4 & 6 - turn left and right.<br>
-NumPad 1 и 3 - rotation of the head left and right.<br>
+NumPad 1 & 3 - rotation of the head left and right.<br>
 NumPad 9 - resetting of turns and rotation.
+Up & Down - move forward and back.<br>
+Left & Right - move left and right.<br>
+PageUp и PageDown - move up and down.<br>
+End - reset position.<br>

 ## Setup
 1. Move and replace the "null" folder, from the archive, to the folder "...\Steam\steamapps\common\SteamVR\drivers\null".
 2. Move and replace the file "steamvr.vrsettings", from the archive, in the folder "...\Steam\config".

 ## Download
->Version for x86 и x64.<br>
+>Version for x86 & x64.<br>
 **[Download](https://github.com/r57zone/OpenVR-head-tracking-with-buttons/releases)**<br>

 ## Feedback